RobTillaart/X9C10X/README.md

 - **X9C10X(uint32_t Ohm = 10000)** Constructor, default initializes the resistance to 10000 Ω.
 To calibrate one can fill in any other value e.g. 9950 Ω.
-- **void begin(uint8_t pulsePin, uint8_t directionPin, uint8_t selectPin, uint8_t position = 0)**
+- **void begin(uint8_t pulsePin, uint8_t directionPin, uint8_t selectPin)**
-sets the pins used by the device, and resets the position (default to 0).
+sets the pins used by the device.

-The position parameter allows to start the device with a previous stored position.
-Use this position with care.
+Note: **begin()** changed in 0.2.0 as the implicit parameter position was removed for the explicit function call to **setPosition()**.
+If **setPosition()** is not called, the device uses the last stored value as position.
+Unfortunately this cannot be read from the device.
+This will result in a mismatch between the internal position and the external one.

 Note: **begin()** has a hard coded 500uS delay so the device can wake up.